joshuaalpuerto/mcp-agent/README.md

 ## Core Concepts

 *   **Agent:** The fundamental building block.
 An `Agent` is an autonomous entity with a specific role, instructions, and access to tools.
+Agents can invoke tools to perform actions and interact with external services.
-*   **MCP Server Aggregator (`MCPServerAggregator`):** Manages connections to multiple MCP servers, providing a unified interface for agents to access tools.
+*   **MCP Server Aggregator (`MCPServerAggregator`):** Manages the tools available to each individual agent.
+Each agent has its own aggregator that provides access to the specific tools that agent needs.
+The aggregator acts as a tool provider for its assigned agent.
-*   **MCP Connection Manager (`MCPConnectionManager`):** Handles the lifecycle and reuse of MCP server connections, optimizing resource usage.
+*   **MCP Connection Manager (`MCPConnectionManager`):** Central repository that manages the lifecycle and reuse of ALL MCP server connections across the entire application.
+This is a global collection of all available tools that any agent can potentially use.
     * **Supported Transport**: `stdio`, `sse`, `streamable-http` & `websockets`
 *   **LLM Integration (`LLMInterface`, `LLMFireworks`):**  Abstracts interaction with Large Language Models.  `LLMFireworks` is an example implementation for Fireworks AI models.
 *   **Tools:**  Functions or MCP server capabilities that Agents can use to perform actions.
 Tools can be: